-Today, the 2009 Pulitzer Prize winners will be announced.
+On Monday, the 2017 Pulitzer Prize winners will be announced.
 The winners for journalism, in particular, are greatly hyped among news organizations.
-In 2004, Jack Shafer explained why the journalism awards don't merit the front page—or much consideration at all.
+In 2004, Jack Shafer explained why the journalism awards don’t merit the front page—or much consideration at all.
 The article is reprinted below.

 Outside of a couple thousand journalists working at the top-tier newspapers that stand a chance of winning one, does anybody really care about the Pulitzer Prizes for journalism?
 I doubt that one newspaper reader in 10,000 could tell you a day after the Pulitzers are awarded who got the prize for explanatory reporting.
 In a perfect world, the prizes would be treated as footnotes rather than the stuff of headlines, yet they make many a front page the day after they’re announced, especially in the winning newspapers.

 But news they are not.
 If the Pulitzers were about journalistic merit and not industry peacockery, today’s Page One hed and dek in the Washington Post, “The Post’s Shadid Wins Pulitzer for Iraq Coverage; Los Angeles Times Takes Five Awards,” would be reversed to read “Los Angeles Times Takes Five Pulitzers; the Post’s Shadid Wins One for Iraq Coverage.”
 As Alexander Cockburn theorized in a 1984 Wall Street Journal column, the Pulitzers are a kind of show business, a “self-validating ritual whereby journalists give each other prizes and then boast to the public about them.”